learningequality/ricecooker/docs/concepts/developer_workflows.md

     All this information will be available on the notion card for this source.
   - `UPLOADCHANNEL`: the main task of the chef author is to implement all the extraction and content transformation described in the spec.
-If anything in the spec is missing or requires further clarifications post comments on the notion card.
+If anything in the spec is missing or requires further clarification, post comments on the Notion card.
     If you run into any kind of difficulties during the cheffing process, post a question in the LE slack channel `#sushi-chefs` and someone from the content team will be able to assist you.
 For example, "Hello @here I'm having trouble